 Puppies should never go to new homes before 8 weeks, legally speaking.
 However, some breeders want to keep the puppies even longer (up to 14 weeks) for socialization purposes.

 13. What Type of Puppy Chow Are They Eating?

 Always ask the breeder what kind of puppy chow they’re eating.
-That way you can slowly transition the puppy onto the food of your choice—or just keep them on the recipe they are used to.
+That way you can slowly transition the puppy to the food of your choice or just keep them on the recipe they are used to.
 Most of the time, puppies will come with a little baggy of food so you can transition them as you prefer.

 You can also ask your breeder why they selected that specific recipe.
 Even if you were thinking about switching, their current diet might be the best option.
 To be safe, you can always check with your vet if you are unsure about the diet you want to select.

 14. Can You Tell Me More About the Breed?

 If you aren’t familiar with the breed you’re interested in, there is no one more knowledgeable to ask than the breeder themselves.
 After all, they have dedicated themselves to the breed entirely, producing future generations that uphold the authenticity of the breed.